What to do in Baños de Agua Santa, Ecuador

 Devil's Pail

-I also had time to get to the Waterfalls MachayThey're not as impressive as the previous one, but they have the unique feature that you can get up close and personal with them.
+I also had time to visit the Machay Waterfalls.
+They're not as impressive as the previous one, but they have the unique feature of being able to get up close and personal with the waterfall.
 It's very nice.
-The path to get there is also very pretty, with vegetation and not so many people.
+The path to get there is also very pretty, with vegetation and not too crowded.

 Mirando de cerca la Cascada Machay